pablogonzalezdelaparra/PersonalPlanner-API-NodeJs/README.md

 * This planner will help the client to organize his week and his tasks and at what times they happen.

 # Run locally
+**Note:** The database used in this repository is stored in MongoDB Atlas (Cloud).
+It accepts any IP connection.

 In order to run the repository locally, follow these next steps:
 1. Download the repository locally into your machine
 1. Open the folder named *compass-week8-project*